epomatti/az-device-update/README.md

 terraform apply -auto-approve
 ```

-Once the IoT Hub is provisioned, create a device:
+Once the IoT Hub is provisioned, create a device with module identity:

 ```
 bash ./scripts/iotdevice.sh